now streaming

 Creator: Michael Crichton

 It’s hard to explain to young people how massive this NBC hit was in its prime.
 People now may write it off as a standard medical drama, but this was must-see television that transcended its old-fashioned structure to perfectly balance character work and moving case studies.
 It won 23 Emmys (along with almost 100 other awards), and made George Clooney a star.
-And it’s so easily rewatchable, a perfect drama for a streamer like HBO Max.
+And it’s so easily rewatchable, a perfect drama for a streamer like Max.

 ER